ms/buildtogether.tech/debugging/index.md

 Over the years I've been surprised by how few programmers know how to use a debugger <cite>Beller2018</cite>.
 The reason can't be the five or ten minutes it takes to learn how to use one---that pays for itself almost immediately.
-The best explanation I've been able to come up with relates to [Goodhart's Law][goodhart-law], which says that as soon as you use some measure to evaluate people it ceases to be a good measure because people will start to game the system.
+The best explanation I've been able to come up with relates to <span i="Goodhart's Law">[Goodhart's Law][goodhart-law]</span>, which says that as soon as you use some measure to evaluate people it ceases to be a good measure because people will start to game the system.

 The inverse of that is that if something *isn't* being evaluated, it isn't important---or rather, if you're juggling five or six courses, you can't afford